 This is one of the most common defenses in response to an assault charge.
-There are two types of self-defense in Virginia; self-defense without fault and self-defense with fault:
+There are two types of self-defense in Virginia: self-defense without fault and self-defense with fault.

 1) Self-defense without fault – reasonable apprehension of imminent bodily harm and the use of a reasonable amount of force to protect oneself.

-2) Self-defense with fault- if one is at fault for causing the fight, they must make an attempt to retreat, make it clear the desire for peace, and then use a reasonable amount of force to defend against an imminent threat of harm.
+2) Self-defense with fault- if one is at fault for causing the fight, they must make an attempt to retreat, make clear the desire for peace, and then use a reasonable amount of force to defend against an imminent threat of harm.

-If your action was in response to a threat to your property, you might be able to successfully defend against an assault charge.
+If your action was in response to a threat to your property, you might be able to defend against an assault charge successfully.
 This is especially true if the property in question was being invaded or illegally withheld.

 Individuals may have a legal right to use reasonable force to defend and protect their own property.
 Many instances of defense of property involve the defendant’s home.
 If this describes the circumstances of your situation, Cody Villalon, Attorney at Law, can help.